Drive a culture of integrity and the highest ethical behavior.

 Communication and Guidance

 Open communication is central to our commitment to integrity.
-We offer numerous channels to educate and counsel employees, as well as confidential avenues to report suspected violations of law and policy, which it investigates promptly and reports to senior management as appropriate.
+We offer numerous channels to educate and counsel employees, as well as confidential avenues to report suspected violations of law and policy, which Ethics & Compliance investigates promptly and reports to senior management as appropriate.
 Managers are responsible for maintaining an environment that enables employees to raise and discuss issues safely.

-One such channel is the Baxter Ethics and Compliance Help Line, an independent telephone and Web resource available to employees and their families, suppliers, customers and other Baxter stakeholders to raise issues and openly communicate about possible company ethics and compliance issues.
-Callers can report an issue or seek guidance in any one of 32 languages, 24 hours a day, seven days a week, and may choose to remain anonymous.
+One such channel is the Baxter Ethics and Compliance Helpline, an independent telephone and Web resource available to employees and their families, suppliers, customers and other Baxter stakeholders to raise issues and openly communicate about possible company ethics and compliance issues.
+Callers can report an issue or seek guidance in numerous languages, 24 hours a day, seven days a week, and may choose to remain anonymous.